 Fruit & Vegetable Rx

 The Fruit and Vegetable Prescription program is a collaboration between the New York Presbyterian Ambulatory Care Network’s Nutrition Department, the Choosing Healthy and Active Lifestyles for Kids program (CHALK), and GrowNYC.
-Registered dieticians at five outpatient clinics at New York Presbyterian Hospital provide patients with a prescription good for $20 in Greenmarket Bucks to be used for the purchase of fresh fruits and vegetables at participating Greenmarket locations.
+Registered dieticians at select outpatient clinics at New York Presbyterian Hospital provide patients with a prescription good for $20 in Greenmarket Bucks to be used for the purchase of fresh fruits and vegetables at participating Greenmarket locations.
 The program operates between June and November.
-Fruit and Vegetable Prescriptions can be redeemed at the Fort Washington Greenmarket , 175th Street Greenmarket, the Inwood Greenmarket and the Lincoln Hospital Greenmarket.
+Fruit and Vegetable Prescriptions can be redeemed at the following Greenmarket locations in the Bronx and Manhattan: .